- Preheat a griddle or a non-stick skillet over medium heat.

 Conclusion

-There you have it – a simple yet indulgent breakfast treatthat brings the magic of eggnog to your morning routine.
+There you have it – a simple yet indulgent breakfast treat that brings the magic Christmas morning to every day.
 Whip it up, sprinkle some sugar, and enjoy the delightful holiday vibes in every bite.

 History of Eggnog